creativecomputingcookbook/cwp-11ty/src/builds/stir-fry.md

 ---
 <iframe src="https://nyu.app.box.com/embed/s/rtlia8wntlml85kdvvrzmigfvxhf8prh?sortColumn=date" width="500" height="400" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

-STEM From Dance instructors created a routine to the song "Stir Fry," featuring LED strips on their torso and knees.
+STEM From Dance instructors created a routine to the song "Stir Fry," featuring LED strips on their torsos and knees.
+Drawing inspiration from the STEP dance style, they used sharp, rhythmic movements to trigger sensor-based state changes, switching the lights between purple and yellow in sync with the choreography.

 #### Sensor Placement